jnlewis/dexr/README.md

 # Introduction
 Dexr is an open-source decentralized cryptocurrency exchange platform developed on a uniquely designed blockchain protocol.
-The project’s goal is to enable high throughput, fast commit of transactions, while also enabling programmable integration with 3rd party applications.
+The project's goal is to enable high throughput, fast commit of transactions, while also enabling programmable integration with 3rd party applications.

 This project is currently a working prototype and is not a production ready product.
 See production readiness section for details.